Steps for Aid

 • Male students much be registered for Selective Service.

 • Students must maintain Satisfactory Academic Progress.
 If a student is not successful in achieving Satisfactory Academic Progress they will be on probation.
 Students who are on probation will receive their financial aid for that year.
 However, if a student does not improve their GPA, they will be on Academic Suspension.
 And they will not be allotted financial aid until their grades improve.
-If you have any more questions please look at the 2007-2008 Undergraduate Catalog for more information about the Satisfactory Academic Progress (SAP) Policy.
+If you have any more questions please look at the college catalog for more information about the Satisfactory Academic Progress (SAP) Policy.

 What can I do ahead of time to prepare?

 It is essential to get rid of debt.
 College expenses are rising and more students are trying to apply for loans.
 It is important to pay off credit card debt.
 The EFC (Expected Family Contribution) is figured bases upon a family's resources to give towards the student's schooling.
 The EFC does not take into account family debt from credit cards, car payments, mortgages, etc.